annthurium/express-launchdarkly-targeting-demo/readme.md

 `npm start`

-If you load http://127.0.0.1:3000/ in the browser, you should see a "hello world" page.
+Load http://127.0.0.1:3000/ in the browser to see the application running.

 ## License